NTNU-IDI/mappe-2025-Per-Eric-Trapnes/README.md

 ## References

-All code is writen by me with Chat-GPT explaining consepts that are outside my scope.
+All code is writen by me with COPILOT explaining consepts that are outside my scope.